dartmouth-cs98/hack-a-thing-2-hack-a-thing-2-tiffany/README.md

 ### How does this hack-a-thing inspire you or relate to your possible project ideas?

 - This hack-a-thing relates to our project idea because they're both mobile applications and centered around the creation of lists.
 For our project, we want to create an announcement board and grocery list.
 This hack-a-thing allowed to familiarize myself with React-Native as well as create a super basic MVP for a personal announcment app.
 This basic structure will be expanded upon greatly in our project.
+Future areas to explore: notifications, backend capability to share and save announcments, further customization in list.

 ### What didn’t work